The AGPPG was set up in 1991. Its aim has been to make a pictorial and written record of the parish, to foster interest in

-The newest publication 'The Bombing of Aveton Gifford' was published in 2012.
-Future projects include the continuation of the recording of the memories of our older parishioners, research into the history of our farms, the publication of a farming memoir and the recording of ancient sites and monuments.
+The newest publication of 'The Bombing of Aveton Gifford' was brought out in 2012, and a farming memoir in 2014.
+Future projects include the continuation of the recording of the memories of our older parishioners, research into the effects of the First World War on the parish to coincide with its centenary years, research into the history of our farms, some possible further publications, and the recording of ancient sites and monuments.

 We plan future meetings which will be of interest to many local people - museum and record office visits, speakers with local interest and meetings with special themes.

 ST ANDREW'S ANNUAL CHURCH FETE - July 15th

 Further details can be seen on our FORTHCOMING EVENTS page